minprog/programming-1/10 Lectures/00 Week 0 Wednesday/10 Wednesday.md

   * [This is CS50.][1]

   * 73% of CS50 students have no prior computer science experience!
-You’re not alone!
+You're not alone!

 ## Binary